-- 3. Select your target subject in the camera view by tapping the circle on the subject or dragging a box around the subject.
+- In DJI Fly, tap the shooting mode icon to select QuickShots and follow the prompts.
+Make sure that you understand how to use the shooting mode and that there are no obstacles in the surrounding area. - 3.
+Select your target subject in the camera view by tapping the circle on the subject or dragging a box around the subject.
 Choose a shooting mode and tap Start to begin recording.
-When a wave gesture is detected (wave with a single hand and the elbow higher than the shoulder), QuickShots will also be triggered.
-The aircraft flies back to its original position once shooting is finished. - 4.
-Tap 🕩 to access the video.
+QuickShots can also be triggered with a wave gesture.
+Users can wave with a single hand and their elbow above their shoulder.
+The aircraft flies back to its original position once shooting is finished.

+4. Tap $\blacktriangleright$ to access the video.